posit-dev/positron/.github/README.md

 ### Development

-The easiest way to do development right now is in a [Development Container](https://code.visualstudio.com/docs/remote/containers).
+The easiest way to do development right now is in a [Development Container](https://code.visualstudio.com/docs/remote/containers), although it is possible to do local development by installing the correct dependencies.

 #### Prequisites